rfrelat/SEM_MaizeBrandPrice/README.md

-# Introduction to multivariate analysis for gender and agriculture
+# Structural Equation Modeling to test the relation between brand loyalty and price-quality perceptions

 Script and data material to :